christopher-cao/moosings/content/books/index.md

 - Play it Again
 - At the Existentialist Cafe
 - Godel, Escher, Bach
+- Why Greatness Cannot be Planned: The Myth of the Objective

 ## Reference Works
 - Naive Set Theory